 The G-Spot® amplification shot (also called the G-Shot or GSA) is a shot of a filler type shot in the G-spot (Grafenburg spot).
 The G-Shot is a simple and painless procedure performed in Dr. Hayes’ office under local anesthesia.
-Results can last between 3-5 months and can vary from woman to woman.
+Results can last up to a year and can vary from woman to woman.
 In a pilot study, 87% of women surveyed after receiving the G-Shot reported enhanced sexual arousal and satisfaction.

 My sex life was already satisfying and I truly doubted that injecting collagen into a tiny spot on the top of my vagina would make it any better.
 Was I ever WRONG!

 Dr. Hayes uses a specially designed speculum to assist in the delivery of a specified amount of filler directly into the G-Spot.
 This results in a G-Spot about the size of a quarter in width, and one fourth of an inch in height (meaning the projection into the vagina, not outside).
 It’s important to note the G-shot is for women who experience inside or “vaginal” orgasms.

 What arouses each woman can vary from individual to individual.
 Many women find that there is a spot inside their vagina that is an erogenous zone for them.
 If you too have found this area hits the spot, so to speak, no amount of debating whether or not it exists will convince you otherwise.
 The G-spot is approximately 2 to 3 inches inside the vagina on the front wall, behind your pelvic bone.
 If you are lying on your back locating your G-spot, your finger will be point up toward the ceiling.
 If you are squatting, which may be easier, your finger would be pointing toward your front.
 You will notice a ridged or bumpy patch compared to the smoother vaginal wall.
 When you are aroused, blood flow to your genitals will make the G-spot easier to find, because it becomes more pronounced.